embedded-kiddie/Arduino-XIAO-ESP32/GFX_Touch_SD_Interoperability/README.md

 [^1]: Select host of SPI bus as `SPI2_HOST`.

 [^2]: Specify the 2nd parameter in `SD.begin()` as `tft.getSPIinstance()`.

+[^3]: Reading and writing to the SD card is several times slower than SD (standard).

 [1]: https://www.arduino.cc/en/software "Software｜Arduino"